chadpod/CPSUnsplashViewController/README.md

 ## Requirements

+iOS 11+

 ## Installation

 CPSUnsplashViewController is available through [CocoaPods](https://cocoapods.org).
-To install it, simply add the following line to your Podfile:
+To install it, simply add the following line to your Podfile (not published yet):

 ```ruby
 pod 'CPSUnsplashViewController'